tenlevels/spruce/README.md

   Visual changes to default theme to match stock Miyoo

-  In-game menu matches that of the theme loaded.
+  In-game menu matches that of the theme loaded

-  Imgs folder for box art now located inside rom folder.
+  Imgs folder for box art now located inside rom folder

   BIOS folder created inside .retroarch folder

-  Auto save state and load enabled.
+  Auto save state and load enabled

-  Remap files to have stick function on all systems.
+  Remap files to have stick function on all systems

   Configuration of retroarch and almost no notifications or hotkeys.
-Feel free to enable and configure how you like.
+Feel free to enable and configure how you like

   LED swith app included to turn on and off the blue LED